-Add a unique fall statement to your front door with this bright and colorful wreath.
-Using an awl, poke two holes in the bottom of a pumpkin or gourd.
-Thread florist's wire onto a wreath frame and attach the gourds one by one until you're satisfied with the look, then hang.
+Add a unique fall statement to your front door with this colorful DIY wreath idea.
+Using an awl, poke two holes in the bottom of mini pumpkins or gourds.
+Thread florist's wire onto a wreath frame and attach the bright gourds one by one until you're satisfied with the look, then hang near your home entrance.

-These pumpkins get a mod makeover from geometric cutouts in different sizes and patterns.
+These outdoor pumpkin decorations got a mod makeover with geometric cutouts in different sizes and patterns.
 Just hollow out the pumpkins, then stencil on your designs.
-Cut out each square with a pumpkin carving saw and arrange on your front porch.
+Cut out each square with a pumpkin-carving saw and arrange the fall display on your front porch.
 For a country-chic look, rest pumpkins on an antique wooden chair or bench.

 Fall Corn Garland

-For a grown-up twist on jack-o'-lanterns, just hollow out pumpkins and place a pillar candle in each.
-Then, layer an old wooden table with the pillar pumpkins, gourds, and squash for a porch-perfect outdoor display that will provide a warm welcome all season long.
+For a grown-up twist on jack-o'-lanterns, just hollow-out mini pumpkins and place a pillar candle in each.
+Then, layer an old wooden table with the outdoor pumpkin decorations, along with gourds and squash, for a porch-perfect outdoor display that will provide a warm welcome all season long.

 Decorative Bucket on Door

-Seasonal freshness comes courtesy of live hydrangea and hypericum in this hanging bucket.
-Simply attach a decorative hook to your door and hang an antique bucket filled with water and the fall blooms.
-The seasonal display stays fresh for a few days -- enough time for your big fall gathering or for greeting unexpected guests.
+This adorable front door freshness comes courtesy of fresh hydrangea and hypericum arranged in a hanging bucket.
+Simply attach a decorative hook to your door and hang an antique bucket filled with fall blooms.
+The seasonal display stays fresh for a few days—enough time for your big fall gathering or for greeting unexpected guests.
 Editor’s Tip: If you want this outdoor fall display to last all season, just substitute faux flowers.

 Festive Fall Greenery

-An old washtub is new again when you fill it with fall plants such as wheat stems, fir branches, and holly leaves and berries.
-Rest your repurposed planter on a porch, front step, or retaining wall, and enjoy.
+An old washtub becomes new again when you fill it with blooming fall plants such as wheat stems, fir branches, and holly leaves with berries.
+Rest your repurposed planter on your front porch or in a spot near your home entrance, and enjoy.

 Fall Front Entry with Paper Lanterns

 Use orange paper lanterns as an inexpensive and easy way to decorate your front entry for fall.
 To re-create this look, affix smaller lanterns in various shades of orange to bamboo stakes using light-color string; put the stakes in planters on either side of the door.
 Continue to add symmetry with pumpkins in various sizes piled below the elevated planters.
-Make the look wow-worthy with a larger-than-life orange paper lantern hung from the center of the front entry.
+Make the outdoor look wow-worthy with a larger-than-life orange paper lantern hung from the center of the front entry.
 It's an unexpected display, but so festive and fun.

 Potted Autumn Arrangement

-An oversize tin planter is the perfect way to display your fall floral arrangements, and a tone-on-tone stenciled design makes it unique to you.
-This porch-ready planting includes purple fountaingrass, flowering kale, coralbells, creeping Jenny, and marguerite daisies.
+An oversize tin planter is the perfect way to display your fall floral arrangements, while a tone-on-tone stenciled design makes the outdoor decoration unique to you.
+This porch-ready planting includes purple fountain grass, flowering kale, coralbells, creeping Jenny, and marguerite daisies.

 Leafy Fall Wreath

-Crafting a DIY wreath from artificial leaves and berries ensure that your wreath-crafting effort lasts for years.
-To make this, cover a foam wreath with Spanish moss.
+Crafting a DIY wreath from artificial leaves and berries ensures that your fall door displays last for years.
+To make this home entrance idea, cover a foam wreath with Spanish moss.
 Alternate the leaf colors from burnt orange to autumn brown as you build the wreath in a circle.
-Use green pins to keep leaves in place.
-Attach pepperberries with pins to finish.
+Use green pins to keep leaves in place, and attach pepperberries with pins to finish.